 Our Sedimentology expertise extends to both clastic and carbonate facies, and includes the full spectrum of depositional environments.

-Providing nano-metre scale digital imaging, and micron resolution digital petrographic analysis.
+Nano-metre scale digital imaging, micron resolution digital petrographic analysis and quantitative mineralogy

 Our Petrophysical workflows and Rock Physics modeling integrate log, core/cuttings and production data to obtain meaningful physical properties